Networking remains an integral process for professionals looking to advance their careers.

 Today, technology such as email and social media have made communication and interactions easier by allowing quicker and easier ways to maintain contact with useful connections.
 However, the power of face-to-face meetings should not be underestimated for fostering useful personal connections, especially in a relationship-focused business environment.

 By setting up personal meetings, you can show the other party a genuine interest in taking time out of your schedule to engage with them.
-Here are some ways to build face to face networking skills.
+Here are some tips to build face to face networking skills.

 Communicating with confidence